noghabaei/CPMS-Online-Viewer/README.md

 </br>

 #### **gantt chart:**
-The Schedule page  displays the gantt chart of the construction.
-Tasks will have task ID , percentage completed and also the link between ctrical paths between each task</br>
+The Schedule page  displays the gantt chart of the construction site.Each element of the construction is considered as single tasks.
+Tasks will have task ID(which is loaded from schedule.json) , percentage completed and also the link between critical paths between each task.
+This schedule of the single element can be found in schedule.csv and the corresponding elements are loaded from the csv</br>

-**tables.html Schedule viewer Code:**
+**tables.html Gantt Chart Code:**
 ```javascript

 //description: in built function to draw the gantt chart from frappiee gantt chart